Aurelius-LLC/Remotr/README.md

 ## BAD PRACTICES

-1. Don’t inject the ExternalCommandFactory into a Command or Query.
+1. **Injecting Command/Query factories into a Command or Query:** Don’t inject the ExternalCommandFactory or any other factories into a Command or Query.
 If a command or query doesn’t have access to a type of factory, this is by design.
 Only use the CommandFactory or QueryFactory which is found in the commands and queries by default.

-2. NEVER run cross-partition commands.
+2. **Cross Partition Commands:** NEVER run cross-partition commands.
 This shouldn’t even be possible without injecting the ExternalCommandFactory into a Command or Query.

-3. Calling the Manager Grain of a Child Grain from the Child Grain itself.
+3. **Child to Self-Manager Calls:** Calling the Manager Grain of a Child Grain from the Child Grain itself.
 This is an inversion of the expected control flow, and usually makes it impossible to reuse Child Grains for other types of Manager Grains.
 It will also cause a deadlock (on itself) if you run a command against the Manager Grain from one of that Manager Grain’s Child Grains.

 4. **Large Grain Partitions:** Having a huge grain partition that will likely have much of the partition in memory at once (by nature of having ChildGrains called).
 Because grain partitions exist altogether on a single silo, this will likely cause performance issues.
    - **Example:** The IoT security sensors for an entire building should most likely not go directly through a single grain partition, even if it would be convenient for them to do so.
 This is assuming that they are constantly feeding data, which would slow the grain partition to a halt given hundreds of commands per second.
 That’s not to say that Remotr couldn’t be utilized, but it’s important to design the grain partitions with this in mind.

-## Patterns
+## Common Useful Remotr Patterns
-1. Singleton IDs
+1. **Singleton Child Grain IDs:**
+2. **Empty Commands:**

-## Testing with Remotr
+## TODO: Testing with Remotr
-## Examples
+## TODO: Examples